andreas-ka/show-your-keyboard/README.md

 ## Landing page
 _____________________________________________________________________________
-### Carousel header, toggling 3 images.
+### Carousel header, toggling three images.
 ![Screenshot](./static/images/landing_header_readme.png)
-### Latest post and comments shown on landing page.
+### Latest posts and comments are shown on the landing page.
 ![Screenshot](./static/images/landing_latest_readme.png)

 ## Create a post
 _____________________________________________________________________________
-### A form for creating a new post with the possibillity to upload a image.
+### A form for creating a new post with the possibility to upload an image.
 ![Screenshot](./static/images/create_post_readme.png)